JFLXCLOUD/NeXroll/README.md

 - `NeXrollService.exe` — optional Windows Service wrapper
 - `NeXrollTray.exe` — system tray app with quick actions
 - `setup_plex_token.exe` — helper to obtain a stable Plex token
-- `favicon.ico` — NeXroll icon used across executables and the installer

 Start Menu shortcuts are created for NeXroll, NeXroll Tray, and Uninstall NeXroll.
 A desktop shortcut for NeXroll is also added.